Strategies to Thaw Math Brain Freeze

 - Require students to show their work with pictures, symbols, or words, but don't require them to write complete sentence explanations for every problem they solve.

-Problem Solving Assessment pack which can help you evaluate your students' problem-solving abilities.
+One of the free files you'll receive after watching the webinar is my Problem Solving Assessment pack which can help you evaluate your students' problem-solving abilities.
 It includes both a pretest and a posttest on 4 different levels.
 Believe me, you'll learn a lot about how your students solve problems when you score their tests!
-If you don't have time to watch the webinar, you can download this freebie from my TeachersPayTeachers store right now.
+If you don't have time to watch the webinar now, sign up HERE if you'd like a copy of this freebie sent to you by email.